calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 ```

 Let's quickly talk about what's going on here:
+- We are referencing the fully qualified name of the stage like we would with a table.
-- We copying *from* a table *into* our external S3 stage, which uses the compressed format specified earlier.
+- We are copying *from* a table *into* our external stage, which uses the compressed format specified earlier.
 - By naming the output file `data_`, with no other related options, we specify that we want Snowflake to create **multiple** files, all starting with `data_*`, which allows Snowflake to run this command in parallel in our virtual warehouse (parallel runs are limited by the size of the virtual warehouse).
 - We want the exported files to include table **headers**
 - We're **overwriting** any existing files at that location